Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 - Composable architecture

-- Need to control TCO and scale specific components
+- Need to control TCO and scale specific components; predictable, infra-only Cloud pricing with no GMV fee

 Saleor – when you need a complete core and multi-market model